centrahq/api-documentation/source/reference/stable/order-api/create-return.md

        .. type:: boolean
           :required: false

-     - Response in xml format instead of json.
+     - Response in xml format instead of json..

+   * - ``createdAt``

+       .. type:: datetime
+          :required: false

+         - Additional datetime one of the format "YYYY-MM-DD" or "YYYY-MM-DD HH:ii:ss" like "2015-12-24 13:25:01"

    * - ``refund``